11 Highest-Quality Tennis Strings

 As with all tennis strings, there’s always a tradeoff, and Prince Premier Touch is no exception.
 The areas where it gives up the most are the spin, control, and feel departments.

-Relative to other tennis strings, I had to work significantly harder to generate topspin, and even my best efforts left me wanting more.
-Combined with the ultra-soft stringbed that lacked feel, the string kept me on my toes because its response wasn’t as predictable, making it difficult to find control and precision.
+Compared to other tennis strings, I had to work significantly harder to generate topspin, and even my best efforts left me wanting more.
+Furthermore, the ultra-soft stringbed, which lacked feel, kept me on my toes because its response wasn’t as predictable, making it difficult to find control and precision.

 Ratings